southwick-associates/sadash/README.md

 # sadash

 An R package for Southwick internal use, includes functions for individual state dashboard workflows.
-This is similar to [package salicprep](https://github.com/southwick-associates/salicprep), but covers the more complex use-case of state-level dashboards (county-level summaries, privilege/subtype permissions, etc.).
+Sadash extends [package salicprep](https://github.com/southwick-associates/salicprep) to cover the more complex use-case of state-level dashboards (county-level summaries, privilege/subtype permissions, etc.).

 ## Installation